Armenian Quarter: Armenian views

 The "quiet political consensus" among the Armenians of Jerusalem, according to The Economist, is that the Old City should be "neither Palestinian nor Israeli but rather an international 'space', governed by representatives of the three faiths ... and protected by the United Nations and other international bodies."
 According to Graham Usher, many Armenians cautiously identify with the Palestinian struggle, but few of them "would advocate exclusive Palestinian sovereignty over the Old City."

 Armenians consider the Armenian Quarter to be part of the Christian Quarter.
 Armenia's Foreign Minister Vartan Oskanian in late 2000 stated that Armenia was against the separation of the Armenian and Christian Quarters into separate Israeli and Palestinian states.

 Aram I, the head of the Holy See of Cilicia, one of the sees of the Armenian Apostolic Church (based in Lebanon), stated in a 2017 meeting with Lebanese President Michel Aoun that Jerusalem should be an "open city for the three monotheistic religions: Jewish, Christian, and Muslim, and that the religious rights of these peoples should be protected within Jerusalem."
 Aram I also rejected the United States recognition of Jerusalem as capital of Israel.

+Many Armenians, while prioritizing their Armenian identity, do consider themselves part of the Palestinian people, and Palestinians in turn, recognize them as distinct, but also their siblings and compatriots.